QuantFILab/pmarupanthorn/content/event/WQU/index.md

   postcode: ''
   country:

 summary: To succeed at WorldQuant University, familiarize yourself with the curriculum and course materials, and manage your time effectively by creating and adhering to a study schedule.
-Engage actively in your learning by participating in discussions, asking questions, and utilizing office hours.
-Take full advantage of university resources, such as the digital library and support services.
-Collaborate with peers through study groups and networking.
-Stay motivated by setting goals, taking regular breaks, and maintaining focus.
-Adhere to academic integrity by avoiding plagiarism and following university policies.
-Seek feedback from instructors and peers to continuously improve your performance.
-By following these guidelines, you can maximize your educational experience and achieve success.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.